anytizer/mono-repository/README.md

 # mono-repository
-Bunch of various snippets and projects under single repository; common license.
+Bunch of various snippets and projects under mono repository with a common license.